SOLD OUT

 • Retail is being redrawn.
 Partnerships are ending, assortments are reshuffling, and the rules for earning — and keeping — shelf space have fundamentally changed.
 For brands and investors alike, where you sit and who you sit with has never mattered more.
 This session puts beauty retail's most influential voices in one room for an honest conversation about what it takes to win in 2026, and what it costs when you don't.

-III.PRODUCT OPPORTUNITIES
+III.PRODUCT CATEGORIES

 • Fragrance remains one of beauty's most coveted investment categories, but the easy money has been made.
 The mid-market is softening as the category bifurcates, and with the biggest strategic moves already locked up, the next wave of deals will demand sharper conviction.
 This panel examines what separates the houses built to last from the brands riding a trend — and what buyers, founders, and investors need to get right to win in a market that is simultaneously booming and becoming more brutally selective.